woossi0/suite/docs/usermanual/source/cartography/ysld/reference/functions.rst

   categorize(attribute,value1,category1,value2,category2,value3,category3,...)

-.. warning:: ARE CATEGORIES MIN OR MAX?
+.. todo:: ARE THESE VALUES MIN OR MAX?
 INCLUSIVE OR EXCLUSIVE?
 ORDERED?
+TEST THESE.

 This would create a situation where the ``attribute`` value, if less than ``value1`` will be given the result of ``category1``; if between ``value1`` and ``value2``, will be given the result of ``category2``;  if between ``value2`` and ``value3``, will be given the result of ``category3``, etc.